Q: How can patent owners best enforce their rights in your jurisdiction?

 Q: Who may represent parties engaged in a dispute?

 In patent infringement cases parties must be represented by attorneys at law who are members of the German Chamber of Lawyers.
 For validity proceedings, parties can be represented by either a patent attorney admitted at the German Chamber of Patent Lawyers or an attorney at law.
 In practice, in view of the legal and technical tasks to be dealt with, parties are in the vast majority of cases represented by an attorney at law and a patent attorney in both patent infringement and validity proceedings.
 In infringement cases before the Federal Court of Justice the parties must be represented by attorneys at law admitted before the Federal Court of Justice.
 This is not the case in validity cases, although it is recommended.

 Q: To what extent is forum selection possible in your jurisdiction?

 In practice, forum selection within the 13 district courts elected is possible.
 Only in rare cases is the plaintiff bound to a subset of these courts due to a regional restricted infringement.
 The venue should be diligently chosen based on the case’s complexity and any applicable time constraints.

 Q: To what extent is pre-trial discovery permitted?

 If there is a high likelihood of patent infringement but material evidence is unavailable, the patent owner may ask to inspect the alleged infringer’s premises and infringing devices (eg, as exhibited at a trade fair).
+This is possible on an urgent basis.
 Pre-trial discovery, to the extent that it is known in the United Kingdom and the United States, does not exist in Germany.